MACHINE NAME = WEB 1

 Model laws aim to harmonize implementing legal frameworks so that member States can translate their legal obligations under international treaties within their national legislation.

-Codes of conduct provide a collection of guiding rules to demonstrate compliance on a voluntary basis within a specific legal framework or sector/industry.
+Codes of conduct provide a collection of guiding rules to demonstrate compliance on a voluntary basis within a specific legal framework or sector/industry (but note the UN Convention on a Code of Conduct for Liner Conferences (above), which is a binding legal instrument, in force internationally.

 Frameworks refer to a technical roadmap used to address or implement a specific political objective.